-Tech leaders in Davos share insights into Metaverse and AI plans
+Tech leaders in Davos share insights into metaverse and AI plans

-Tech leaders at the World Economic Forum 2024's Davos summit share what's next for digital worlds and what stamping out misinformation ahead of elections could entail.
+Tech leaders at the 2024 Davos summit share what's next for digital worlds and what stamping out election misinformation could entail.

 Euronews is currently at the World Economic Forum's 54th Annual Meeting, taking place in Davos, Switzerland this week.
-At a tech panel attended by some of the biggest tech company CEOs in the world, Meta and other companies discussed the next steps for digital worlds.
+At a tech panel attended by some of the biggest tech company CEOs in the world, Meta and other companies discussed the next steps for the digital world.

 AI can personalise and automate training and education material